"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Methodology

-The literature search resulted in 146 papers from computer security conferences.
-We applied inclusion criteria focused on offensive security and broad classification, manually screening for relevance.
-We excluded research focused on detection, defense, or usability.
-To verify the completeness of the resulting meta-taxonomy, we analyzed 260 AI security and safety papers from four security conferences (2020–2024)\footnote{\url{https://github.com/gnipping/Awesome-ML-SP-Papers}}.
-Finally, this resulted in a six-category meta-taxonomy of AI vulnerabilities, as well as the year-by-year thematic distribution of AI security articles over the past four years based on this taxonomy.
+To verify the completeness of the resulting meta-taxonomy, we analyzed 359 AI security and safety papers from a dataset of four security conferences (2020–2024)\footref{fn:big4}.
+Finally, this resulted in a six-category meta-taxonomy of AI vulnerabilities, as well as the year-by-year thematic distribution of AI security papers over the past four years based on this taxonomy.